LucasETrigo/node/README.md

 - at least 16 GB RAM (32 GB recommended)
 - a high performance SSD drive (NVME recommended) with at least 750GB (full node) or 4.5TB (archive node) free

+### Prerequisites

+Ensure you have the following software installed:

+- Docker (version 20.10.7 or higher)
+- Docker Compose (version 1.29.2 or higher)
+- jq (for checking syncing status)

 ### Troubleshooting

 If you encounter problems with your node, please open a [GitHub issue](https://github.com/base-org/node/issues/new/choose) or reach out on our [Discord](https://discord.gg/buildonbase):